nfstream/nfstream/README.rst

 **examples of use**

-* Dealing with a big pcap file and just want to see flow informations stored in as a csv file or pandas Dataframe? nfstream make this path easier in few lines:
+* Dealing with a big pcap file and just want to see flow informations stored in as a csv file or pandas Dataframe? nfstream make this path easier in few lines.

 .. image:: https://github.com/aouinizied/nfstream/blob/master/docs/streamer_example.png
   :align: center